 Social engineering is a deceptive attack where an attacker attempts to persuade users into performing an action, such as providing a password or clicking a link.

 While social engineering is typically assumed to be delivered via phishing emails, these attacks can come in many forms, including phone calls, SMS messages, social media, and even personal interactions.
 Oftentimes these pretext techniques are enhanced using personalized information on the target – users are more likely to engage an email which refers to some information about them specifically.
 This critical research phase is what differentiates simple automated phishing tools and professional social engineering.

-Social engineering is a major aspect of many real-world cyberattacks.
-From highly targeted spearphishing attacks to phony IT support calls, hackers use a range of attacks aimed at employees to gain unauthorized access.
+Social engineering assessments are a major aspect of many real-world cyberattacks.
+From highly targeted spearphishing engagements to vishing support calls, hackers use a range of attacks aimed at employees to gain unauthorized access.

 Understand risk from social engineering attacks